Dr. Edward L. Whigham Elementary school teacher accused of slapping autistic student arrested - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Torres was mortified after she saw her son’s face when he got back from school.

 “My son got home at 3:09 in the afternoon and his face was bright red like that,” said the mother.
-“As a parent to an autistic child, that is nonverbal, I was absolutely mortified.”
+“As a parent to an autistic child, that is nonverbal, I was absolutely mortified.
+I feel like the school system failed me.”

 Her son is on medication, which his mother said limits his ability to show emotion, however, the images and the conversation between mother and son after school explains plenty.